Updated June 19

 You must be a member of the Club to play.
 Guests will not be permitted.

 There will be no organized women’s groups, house league, junior socials, stroke of the week, etc.

 Access is restricted to players.
 There should be no spectators.

 Courts 1-4 will be reserved from 7-9 in the morning for players over 65 and for more vulnerable players.
 Normal booking procedures will apply.

 You must book your court time online.
-(A separate email will be coming shortly.)
 The intent is to prevent situations where people are mingling around while waiting for a court.

 You should arrive about five minutes before you are to play.

 You are not to enter the courts until the prescribed time unless there is no one on your court.